elabftw/elabftw/documentation/docs/usage/intro.md

 ## What is Open Source?

 eLabFTW is Open Source/Libre Software.
 This means that users have the freedom to view, copy, distribute, run, and improve the code.
-The eLabFTW user community is very active on GitHub -join the conversation here: https://github.com/elabftw/elabftw
+The eLabFTW user community is very active on [GitHub](https://github.com/elabftw/elabftw).
+Join the conversation.

 ## Lexicon